 Canadian Coin and Currency has a full summary of the controversy.

-Is the Hudson’s Bay Company still legally obligated to give the Queen a package of beaver pelts (or some such archaic, colonial-era offering) every time she visits Canada?
+Is the Hudson’s Bay Company still legally obligated to give the British monarch a package of beaver pelts (or some such archaic, colonial-era offering) every time they visit Canada?

 This used to be true, but isn’t anymore.